Senura-Peiris/Senura-Peiris/README.md

 I did my Software Engineering Degree Programme internship at **Techwox Solutions** as a **Front-end Developer** for a period of **6 months**, starting from **07/04/2025 to 07/10/2025**.
 This is an **unpaid internship**.
+**1.2** The Intern will work under the supervision of **Thabitha Joseph** and be responsible for assisting with the development, maintenance, and improvement of assigned **game development / web development tasks** given by the Company.

 📎 View Agreement Document:
 [Click here to view my internship agreement](https://github.com/Senura-Peiris/Senura-Peiris/blob/main/senura.pdf)